shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ### Misuse of Remote Disablement

 An attacker might misuse remote disablement features to prevent a victim detecting or locating a tag.
+This could be used to prevent a victim locating an attacker's tag, or could be used by an attacker against a victim's tag as a form of harassment.

 ## What is in scope